SILLAGES #1 2024-2025 // Prospections, residences, exhibition

 These four artists weave together a sensitive cartography in which the specificities of each territory reveal universal resonances.

 They came together to propose and exhibit contextual works at the Festival de l’Estran in September 2025.
-A rebroadcast will likely take place at the Station Culturelle in 2026.
+They will be reunited in la Maison Fleuve in septembre 2026 to exhibit their work for the second time.

 Partners